jfranciscosousa/jfranciscosousa.com/src/blog/posts/loading-webfonts.md

 }
 ```

-You are telling the browser to use `MyRadWebFont` first, then `Arial` and, if none of these are available, any `sans-serif` font the user's device might have. `Arial` is a safe bet because it's a font that's included in every major operative system.
+You are telling the browser to use `MyRadWebFont` first, then `Arial` and, if none of these are available, any `sans-serif` font the user's device might have. `Arial` is a safe bet because it's a font that's included in every major browser.

 While the web font is loading, you either get a FOIT or FOUT.
 It usually depends on the user's browser.
 A couple of years ago, most browsers applied the FOIT approach, detecting if the website is using a web font and then waiting for it until it becomes available and then swapping the invisible text with the font.
 Then, some browsers (mainly Firefox) started defaulting to the FOUT approach, to make sure users could see some text while fonts loaded.